 A log gazebo can set a country tone to an outdoor kitchen area.

 Log gazebos are long-lasting solutions that work well with style and protect appliances and guests from elements.
 Installing a gazebo enables hanging chandeliers, which also work well with style.

 Traditional lighting is key to creating a country style at outdoor kitchen.

 What type of lighting works well with the country?
 Traditional and the same goes with materials.
 Country outdoor kitchens look best when created out of natural materials, like wood, stone, or brick.
 Black metal accessories are going to complement the style.

 Rustic outdoor kitchens are all about natural materials.
 Country outdoor kitchens are actually most often in this category, but it is way wider.
 It actually fits everything from Tuscan style to modern designs created solely from natural materials.

 20. Materials that create a rustic outdoor kitchen

 Nothing says rustic more than traditional materials (bricks, wood, stone).
 Adding metal elements is going to enhance the rustic look.

-That’s right, it doesn’t have to be solely pizza oven, you can have built in grill and smoker too.
-It’s not cookie-cutter solution, and that is a point of rustic too.
+That’s right, and it doesn’t have to be solely a pizza oven.
+You can have a built-in grill and smoker too.
+It’s not a cookie-cutter solution, and that is a point of rustic too.

 Outdoor kitchen ideas lighting